xitop/edzed/docs/simulation.rst

 There cannot be multiple circuit simulations in parallel, but it is possible to remove the current circuit and start over with building of a new one.
+We use this feature in unit tests.

 .. function:: reset_circuit() -> None